I keep hearing that feeding finches is complicated because chop is “hard” and “time consuming”. I want to show you that simply isn’t true!

 The Why and How of the Diet

 So.
 The main food for our finches is fresh food.
 Vegetables mostly with a small bit of fruit.
 Mine don’t really like fruit that much, and I don’t like to waste food.
 So after teaching them how to eat fresh foods, they were still rejecting most fruit and I cut it out instead of continuing to waste it.
+I usually serve vegetables in the form of chop, which you can read about here.

 Here are just a few of the veggies we serve.
 The first 5 are their favorites.